gonzae/modui-calendar-pane/README.md

 #### `monthChanged`

 Triggered when the displayMonth changes.
 This can be done either via the public methods `goNextMonth` and `goPreviousMonth` or by navigating months in the UI.
-The event callback will be passed a `Date` object representing the first day of that month.
+The event callback will be passed a `Date` object representing the first day of the new display month.
+If `numberOfMonths` is greater than 1, the callback will be passed a `Date` representing the first day of the first month that is displayed.

 ## Development

-modui-calendar is a CommonJs modules and therefore the demo is built using browserify.
+modui-calendar is a CommonJs module.
+To compile it you can you use browserify.
 The module also leverages sass for it's style.
 The following commands may be handy for development.

 ```
 # developing the js